susmitamondal29/Analysis_Suite/doc/source/full_runthrough.rst

 **************************
 Make Btagging Efficiencies
 **************************
+This snippet of code runs the basic btagging on signal like events and then calculates the MC btagging efficiencies for different flavor jets.
+This is used for getting the correct btagging scale factors.
+These scale factors are found as ``data/POG/USER/<year>/beff.json.gz``

 .. code-block:: bash
    voms-proxy-init -rfc -valid 144:00 -voms cms -bits 2048 create_lists.py -y 2018 -t mc -r output -g ttt,tttt,ttX,ttXY,xg,vv,vvv,ttbar,dy,wjet,other -f befficiency